sara5521/eJPT-CTF-Challenges/Assessment-Methodologies/smb-brute-force-login/README.md

 ## Conclusion
 This challenge demonstrates how password spraying and brute-force attacks using Metasploit can help identify weak credentials on SMB services — which in real environments can lead to full network compromise.

+## Files Included
+- `users.txt`: Wordlist used for usernames
+- `flag2.txt`: Retrieved file containing the flag
+- Screenshots: 1.png → 6.png (steps of the challenge)